 What is Neo-Pentecostalism?

-The modern Pentecostal movement began in the American Midwest in the early 1900’s.
+The origins of the Pentecostalism began in the American Midwest in the early 1900’s, namely Kansas.
 It spread west and triggered a movement called the Azusa Street Revival in Los Angeles, California in 1906, which lasted three years and served as a launching pad to the Pentecostal movement in the United States.

 With a strong and established presence in the Midwest and Southern California, the Pentecostal movement eventually spread to all corners of the United States.
 In the next decade, several Pentecostal churches were founded and even a few Pentecostal denominations were formed before 1920.